headerheader

 F) Providers no longer active (no new applications possible)

-Deutsche Bank has NOT offered a blocked account for international students since 2021 and only serves existing customers who already have one (more information).
+Deutsche Bank (Germany) has NOT offered a blocked account for international students since 2021 and only serves existing customers who already have one (more information).

 The market leader Fintiba performs best in our comparison.
 This is because Fintiba is the only provider to offer the blocked account at a German bank with German deposit protection.
-Fintiba is also the best provider overall in terms of expertise (years since launch, number of customers) and speed (instant blocking confirmation option via credit card; account activation) and one of the best in customer satisfaction (Trustpilot score).
+Fintiba is also the best provider overall in terms of expertise (years since launch, number of customers) and speed (instant blocking confirmation option via credit card; account activation) and one of the best in customer satisfaction.

 Go to Fintiba ๐Ÿ’ฐ